nasa/georef_imageregistration/README.txt

       conditions.
 Could possibly get significant improvements by improving our image preprocessing steps.

-- Set up cron job.
-    - How do new images come in?
-        - When they get added to the database?
-    - Where are they going to be located?
-    - If there is not a consistent pattern, how do we find them?

 - Double check batch local matching
-- Verify that we can process one from each mission
+- Verify that we can process from each mission

-- Eventually re-run everything to improve worse results we may have.
-  - Landsat images also need to be re-fetched.

-024881 local match?
-071138